A large-scale, real-life experiment

 be influencing the U.S. ozone trends that have occurred over

 the years.
-On that page, please note the lower trending rate
+Note the lower trending rate in the fourth highest

-in the 8-hour ozone concentrations nationwide in the shorter
+daily 8-hour ozone concentrations nationwide in the shorter trending

-trending period compared to the longer trending period.
+period compared to the longer trending period.
+For example, on

 Research reported in the literature has